-William Hill, better known as Wild Bill Hill is a world famous car collector and tattoo artist—yes, a tattoo artist with a complete bodysuit of his own mostly done by the legendary artist Ed Hardy.
+Wild Bill Hill is a car collector and a well known tattoo artist with a complete bodysuit done by the legendary artist Ed Hardy.